icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+* What command shows you all the files in a directory, including the hidden/invisible ones?

+* What do gynecologists and a pizza delivery boy have in common?

+  - Both get to smell the goods but neither of them get to eat it.

+* What does the pwd command do and give an example.

+* What command do you use to remove a directory?

+* What compiling command do you use too edit your program in gdb?

+  - Bonus: What does gdb stand for?